padresmurfa/minetest-development-with-osx-and-docker/README.md

     be immediately available in the container
 3. when you change code, build it in the docker container, not in the host

+## Running the Client

+1. install VirtualBox
+2. create an Ubuntu 16.04 machine, 64-bit
+3. copy the build output, source/minetest/bin/minetest, to the 'shared_with_linux_client_vm' folder
+4.